 The Cabinet is the part of the Council which is responsible for most day-to-day decisions.
-The Cabinet is made up of the Leader and five other Councillors who he/she appoints.
+The Cabinet is made up of the Leader and six other Councillors who he/she appoints.
 When major decisions are to be discussed or made, these are published in the Cabinet’s forward plan where they can be anticipated.
 If these major decisions are to be discussed with Council officers at a meeting of the Cabinet, this will generally be open for the public to attend except where personal or confidential matters are being discussed.
 The Cabinet has to make decisions which are in line with the Council’s overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole to decide.

 There is one Scrutiny Committee which supports the work of the Cabinet and the Council as a whole.
 It allows citizens to have a greater say in Council matters by holding public inquiries into matters of local concern.
 These lead to reports and recommendations which advise the Cabinet and the Council as a whole on its policies, budget and service delivery.
 The Scrutiny Committee also monitors the decisions of the Cabinet.
 They can ‘call-in’ a decision which has been made by the Cabinet and officers but not yet implemented.
 This enables them to consider whether the decision is appropriate.
 They may recommend that the Cabinet reconsider the decision.
 They may also be consulted by the Cabinet or the Council on forthcoming decisions and the development of policy.